 SAFETY

 Djibouti is one of the safest destinations in Africa.
 Crime rates are very low, thanks to the military presence in the country.
 Occasional petty crime occurs in Djibouti City.
-Use your common sense and try to avoid traveling alone and visiting isolated places.
+As with any travel destination, it’s important to take precautions and stay informed about the local situation.

 How to get around